mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

 ```

 ### WARNING - Migrating from Pleroma Develop
-If you are on pleroma develop, and have updated since 2022-08, you may have issues with database migrations.
+If you are on Pleroma develop, and have updated since 2022-08, you may have issues with database migrations.

 Please roll back the given migrations: